SS Drottningholm: Background

-Design and building
+Design and construction

 Allan Line ordered both Victorian and Virginian from Workman, Clark and Company in Belfast.
 But Workman, Clark did not find enough labour to build both ships in time, so the order for Virginian was transferred to Alexander Stephen and Sons at Linthouse on the River Clyde.

 Virginian was launched on 25 August 1904, four months after Victorian.
 But Victorian's completion was then delayed by performance problems with her turbines.
 Both sisters were completed in March 1905.

 As built, Virginian had three Parsons turbines.
 A high-pressure turbine drove her middle screw.
 Its exhaust steam was fed to a pair of low-pressure turbines that drove her port and starboard screws.
 The three turbines combined gave her a total power output of 12,000 IHP.